pedrodiazct/ai-shopping-assistant-ct/README.md

 This project provides a template for building an AI-powered shopping assistant that connects to a commercetools project.

-It uses the Vercel AI SDK for language model interaction and UI components, and the commercetools Agent Toolkit to allow the AI to interact with the commercetools API via function calling.
+It uses the Vercel AI SDK for language model interaction and UI components, and commercetools MCP Essentials to allow the AI to interact with the commercetools API via tool calling (MCP).

 ## Demo